serreri-andrea/react-native-parosci/README.md

 # Purposes
 This game was made for a job test, this is a copy of the well known game "rock, paper, scissors".
-Behaware that this game was only tested in android due to a lack of apple material, however you can still enjoy it on android !
+Behaware that this game was only tested in android due to a lack of apple material, however you can still enjoy it on android !<br/>
+This project use ** no library ** except for testing.

 # Run the project
 - Clone the project